Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Proof of Theorem

 Solutions of \eqref{wsys} are clearly solutions of \eqref{general1}, so it will suffice to show the existence of solutions to \eqref{wsys} instead.
-We can express the above system into the more general form:
+The above system is an example of the more general system

-where we still use $L$ to represent a generic positive integer.
-We shall work with \eqref{w-reduced} instead when proving Theorem \ref{theorem1} and the continuity of the target map below, but note that the non-degeneracy condition 1 still holds true for this reduced second-order system.
-Now let us define the aforementioned target map.
-For any strictly positive initial value $\alpha = (\alpha_1,\alpha_2,\ldots,\alpha_{L})$, consider the IVP
+where we are still using $L$ to represent the appropriate positive integer.
+It suffices to consider only \eqref{w-reduced} when proving both Theorem \ref{theorem1} and the continuity of the target map since the non-degeneracy conditions and similar arguments still hold even after this reduction to a second-order system.